oyar99/oyar99/README.md

-### 🧔 About
+### 👋 Hey there!

-&nbsp; Hey there, I'm a Software Developer who likes to solve problems.
-These are all the major things I am passionate about
+I am a Software Engineer who is passionate about

 - 💻 Algorithms and Data Structures
-- :closed_lock_with_key: Cryptography
--  📱 &nbsp; Mobile Development
-- 👨🏻‍💻 Full Stack Development
+- 👨🏻‍💻 Software Development
 - 🏫 Education
 - 📚 Research
-- 🕹️ Video Games
+- 🏐 Volleyball
+- ⚽ Football
 - ✈️ Traveling

+What countries have I been to?

+🇨🇴🇨🇦🇺🇸🇦🇺

 ---